kkdt/qrmi/README.md

 The goal of this project is to provide service discovery over RabbitMQ using Spring AMQP/RabbitMQ libraries.

+## Why RabbitMQ?

+1. RabbitMQ provides load balancing, clustering, mirroring capability
+2. Can be configured for high throughput and high availability
+3. STOMP plugin to support web clients
+4. CLI, REST API, and Java libraries for broker management

+## Service Discovery

+Analogous to an RMI-based implementation, RabbitMQ will be the registry where services can publish their APIs for other services/clients to consume.
+The registry will provide the following high-level capabilities.

+1. Service/API lookup
+2. Listing APIs
+3. Register an API
+4. Registry holds metadata that will allow consumer to bind to a remote API

+RabbitMQ will facilitate the routing and the communication infrastructure.
+One of the goal is to make the best attempt to keep communication logic decoupled from the application logic.

 # Initial Thoughts

 1. Java RMI registry design/pattern